 Points Sharing: Reason #1253 credit card points are better than frequent flyer miles

-Have you ever wanted to transfer some of your frequent flyer miles to someone else?
+Have you ever wanted to transfer some miles from your travel credit cards to someone else’s account?
 Airlines will let you do it… but it’ll probably cost you.
 United Airlines charges $7.50 for every 500 miles transferred and also adds a $30 transaction fee.
 So transferring 5,000 miles to your spouse costs $100+.
 That’s a hard pass.

 However, the credit card currencies (Citi, Chase, American Express, SPG/Marriott) all have options to transfer points between spouses, children, and potentially even friends.
 And better yet, it’s either free or much cheaper.